ArkCase/ArkCase/README.md

 * Vagrant
 * Tomcat 9
 * git
 * nodejs; for MacOS you must use Node 6.
-Node 8 and Node 11 do not work.
+Node 8 and Node 11 do not work on MacOS.
+For Windows and Linux, use Node 8 or above.
 * npm
 * yarn